dhain/wsgi_lite/README.rst

-discourages you from trying to mess around with registering individual resources, which is really *really* hard to get right by doing it in a low-level fashion, even if you have the entire WSGI spec loaded into your brain's L1 cache!  ;-)
+discourages you from trying to mess around with registering individual resources, which is really *really* hard to get right by doing it in a low-level fashion, even if you have the entire WSGI spec loaded into your brain's L1 cache.  ;-)

 Other Protocol Details
 ----------------------

 Technically, WSGI Lite is a protocol as well as an implementation.
-And there's one other thing besides the Rack-style calling convention and ``register_close`` extension that distinguishes it from standard WSGI.
+And there's still one more thing to cover (besides the Rack-style calling convention and ``register_close`` extension) that distinguishes it from standard WSGI.

 Applications supporting the "lite" invocation protocol (i.e. being called without a ``start_response`` and returning a status/header/body triplet), are